junhao-code/mobile-system-design/README.md

     - more complex setup.
     - insecure (wrapper libraries available on iOS/Android).
     - bigger memory footprint.
+  - Room
+      - Compile-time verification of SQL queries. each @Query and @Entity is checked at the compile time, that preserves your app from crash issues at runtime and not only it checks the only syntax, but also missing tables.
+      - Boilerplate code
+      - Easily integrated with other Architecture components (like LiveData)
+  - SQLite
+      - There is no compile-time verification of raw SQL queries.
+      - As your schema changes, you need to update the affected SQL queries manually.
+This process can be time-consuming and error-prone.
+      - You need to use lots of boilerplate code to convert between SQL queries and Java data objects (POJO).

 - **Custom/Binary (DataStore/NSCoding/Codable/etc)**:
   Handles storing and loading data on a low level.
 Works best when you need to customize the data storage pipeline.
   - pros: